 Physical intimacy is another important part of a marriage.
 The oxytocin released during lovemaking or through physical touches such as hugging or holding hands has been proven to lower stress and increase trust in couples.

-Couples should be able to communicate about sexual desires, issues, or fantasies and make date nights a priority.
+Couples should be able to communicate about intimacy issues, or fantasies and make date nights a priority.

 Pre-marriage advice highlights the importance of finding someone who is responsible both emotionally and financially.
 Some great qualities that result from being with someone responsible include: